ipfaffen/prishonor/README.md

 * Also every five citizens rescued another citizen who is worth more points appears on stage.

 # Score and Stars
-* Star concept based on the score achieved on stage.
+* Star concept based on the score achieved on each stage.

 # Key Bindings
 * **Arrows:** Move the hero.